1sLand99/LibcoreSyscall/README.md

 ## Notice

 - This library is not intended to be used in production code.
-You use it once and it may crash anywhere.
+You use it once and it may crash everywhere.
 It is only for a Proof of Concept.
 - This library can only work on ART, not on OpenJDK HotSpot / OpenJ9 / GraalVM.
 - The `execmem` SELinux permission is required to allocate anonymous executable memory.
-Fortunately, this permission is granted to all app domain process.
+Fortunately, this permission is granted to all app domain processes.
 - The `system_server` does not have the `execmem` permission.
 However, this is not true if you have a system-wide Xposed framework installed.

 ## Build